chesapeakeripper/chesapeakeripper/README.md

                   dont ask personal questions.

-                  i am an atheist and get unconfortable if you start talking about religion.
+                  i am an atheist and get uncomfortable if you start talking about religion.

                   im not good with remembering names, please tell me who you are or i might not answer nicely.